Nondiscrimination & Accessibility

 Service animals, as defined by the Americans with Disabilities Act, are dogs who have been trained to help an individual with a specific documented disability.

-• a leach or harness; or
+• a leash or harness; or

 • voice command, if the hander's disability or dog's work task prevents using a leash